HISPlayer/UnityWebGL-SDK/setup-guide.md

 # Setup Guide
 Through this guide, you will be introduced to the basic steps for setting up the playback.
+You can also download a fully free demo [here](), but don't run the sample before [Configure Unity WebGL](./setup-guide.md#Configure-Unity-for-WebGL) is completed.

 ## Import package
 Importing the package is the same as importing other normal packages in Unity.
 Select the package of HISPlayer SDK and import it.